ayumax/EasyXMLParserSample/README.md

 There are also "ReadElement" and "ReadElements" methods that get nodes as objects rather than as values.

+ReadElement gets one targeted node.

+ReadElements gets an array of multiple nodes.

 ![GALLERY 2](https://user-images.githubusercontent.com/8191970/57173342-34533300-6e69-11e9-86af-d9bda9dafc5b.png)

 There are two methods to load XML: "LoadFromFile" to load an XML file and "LoadFromString" to load an XML string.